dsb-lab/CellBasedModels.jl/docs/src/Usage.md

 )
 ```

- - **Equation**: Define the evolution of a local parameter that acts as a continous variable.
+ - **Equation**: Pecific local update rule for the definition of ODE ans SDE systems of equations governing the dynamics of the agents.
 Equations accept both ODE and SDE systems of equations.
 Each equation is defined by using the special symbols `d_` in front the the differential variable, `dt` for deterministic component and `dW` for the stochastic term.

  Example: Consider a 2D [Ornstein–Uhlenbeck process](https://en.wikipedia.org/wiki/Ornstein%E2%80%93Uhlenbeck_process) with asymmetric difussivity.
 The system of equations would look like:

 $$dx = -xdt + \sqrt{D_x}dW$$
 $$dy = -ydt + \sqrt{D_y}dW$$